Interested in Canada?

 Topics include Things to Do, Dining Scene & more!

 Gratuities are seldom included in Canadian restaurants.
-It is customary to tip approximately 15% on the total bill before tax, 20% for exceptional service.
-Approximately because tipping is personal and if 10% is your personal choice then tip 10%; but 15% is customary and (rightly or wrongly) expected.
+It is customary to tip approximately 15-20% on the total bill before tax, less for poor service, more for truly exceptional service.

-Many restaurants may charge an automatic 15% or more gratuity for larger groups.
+Many restaurants may charge an automatic 15-18% gratuity for larger groups.
 This is up to the individual establishment but is usually applicable to groups of 8 or more.
 Some restaurants also "auto-grat" groups from countries that don't normally tip.
 A "tip" for calculating the appropriate tip at a restaurant is simply to multiply the 5% GST (Goods and Services Tax) amount shown on the bill by three--three times 5% is 15%.
-The GST has been replaced by the HST In British Columbia (12%), Ontario (13%) and the Atlantic provinces (13% to 15%) and, depending on the amount, it may be easy to round up to 15%.
+The GST has been replaced by the HST (Harmonized Sales Tax) in Ontario (13%) and the Atlantic provinces (13% to 15%) and, depending on the amount, it may be easy to round up to 15%.